wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 If you only want to manage your `content-package` Maven project to install the content stored in the build artifact of the current project you can use the Adobe plugin.

-To make it easy switching between both plugins most properties have the same names and default values.

 #### `download` goal